Canada in Fall: 16 Places to Visit

 Canada in fall is prime time for polar bears in Churchill

 It may not feel like fall if you head to Churchill, Manitoba but if you’d like to see polar bears then mid-October to mid-November is the time to go.
+We did an early November 2024 polar bear viewing trip and were lucky to see 25 polar bears in a single day.
 Visit the Everything Churchill website for information on the twelve companies that offer tours.

 There’s more to Churchill than polar bears.
 Birding is excellent.
 There is also dogsledding and the Northern Lights displays should be first rate.